yaswanth67/Coffee-shop/status_report_1.md

 * Add REST endpoints to save and retrieve configuration for a server - Effort Estimation: 3 days.

 ### Yaswanth
-* Setup Ansible and docker to deploy the app on staging - Effort Estimation: 3 days.
+* Setup Ansible to deploy the app on staging - Effort Estimation: 3 days.
 * Integrate the Ansible playbook trigger from the pipeline - Effort Estimation: 2 days.

 ## Retrospective